Gendow/raspberrypi_bmp280/README.md

 `sudo i2cdetect -y 1`

-The output should look something like this:
+The output should similar to the one below
+[]

 `put overview of output here`